-The male elder carried with him an eagle bone that had been bored out into a whistle, which he used in a form of shamanic healing to blow the illness out of people.
+The male elder carried with him an eagle bone that had been hollowed out into a whistle, which he used in a form of shamanic healing to blow the illness out of people.
 My mom pulled him aside during one of the songs to work on her foot, and he blew the negative energy out to the East, to the West, to the North and to the South.
 He reminded her that she needed to fill that space with self-love if she didn’t want the negative energy to find its way back in.

 When the ceremony wound down and the elders spoke, I was amazed by what they were saying.
 Everything I’ve been wading into and waking up to in the last few years is the newest of the New Age by our culture’s standards.
 Woowoo to the Nth degree.
-But the elders spoke of exactly the same things, the same ideas, the same concepts.
+But these Ojibwa elders spoke of exactly the same things, the same ideas, the same concepts.
 Their people had known of all of this for thousands of years.
 Maybe the white culture is only just becoming ready to hear it now.

 “The reason we sing for each other in this ceremony is that your thoughts have power, your thoughts create.
 And to speak them adds the power of vibration to those thoughts.
 And to sing them raises the vibration.
 As you focus on each person in the circle you can bring healing to them.”

 “In this ceremony we have opened a portal here, to let in the spirit of the bison, and the spirit of the bear, and the spirit of the eagle to help us today.
 Now at the end, with all set right, we close that portal again with our final song.”